-There are typically two practices per week and they will fall on Mon, Tues, Wed, or Thursday.
+There are typically two practices per week and they usually fall on Mon/Wed or Tues/Thurs.
 Friday is often used as a make-up night in case of weather related cancelations during the week.
 Practices are typically 60-90 minutes depending on age group.
-Younger players will start earlier in the evening at approximately 5:30, with older kids practicing later in the evening.
+Younger players will start earlier in the evening (4pm-6pm).
+Older kids will practice later in the evening.
 Due to numerous programs sharing the practice space, our practice nights and times will not be determined by the league until several weeks prior to the start of each season.
 Until we receive the final schedule, we can not tell you when practices will be held.

 19. Where are practices held?

 There are two locations for practices.
 The recently purchased facility on the corner of Cox Road and Arnold Mill Road (formally Wall 2 Wall Sports) and Bell Memorial Park off of Thompson Road.
 (15245 Bell Park Rd, Milton GA 30004)

 The first game in the Fall is usually the first weekend in September.

 The first game for Spring Select is usually the third weekend in February.